Zions Bancorp (ZION: $42/share) – Closing Short Position – ZION +159% vs. S&P +130%

 Disclosure: New Constructs

-Disclosure: David Trainer, Kyle Guske II, Sam McBride, and Andrew Gallagher receive no compensation to write about any specific stock, style, or theme.
+Disclosure: David Trainer, Kyle Guske II, Sam McBride, Andrew Gallagher, and Matt Shuler receive no compensation to write about any specific stock, style, or theme.

 About New Constructs